craigfouts/craigfouts/README.md

 ### Hello :)

-I'm a scientist / mathematician with a passion for probabilistic inference and emergent behavior in the context of biomedical data.
+I am a computational scientist/mathematician with a passion for modeling emergent behavior in the context of biomedical data.

 <!--
 **craigfouts/craigfouts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.